 You might think that in a city of about 200,000, Salamanca would have a monopoly on the market scene in Hobart.
 Not so!
 With half the population of Tasmania residing here, there is room for more than one outdoor market.
 On Sunday, we discovered Farm Gate Market which featured a variety of locally produced foods.
 Walking around with a fresh fruit smoothie, we ogled the produce and other innovative products.
 We couldn't help but stop at Captain Bligh's for a taste of beer jam.
 Yes, beer flavored jam that you spread onto crackers.
 Only in Tasmania ;-)

-3. Battery Point Nosh
+3. Battery Point for a Nosh in Hobart

 Battery Point is a quiet residential neighborhood in Hobart that can be accessed by driving up a fairly steep hill or by walking up a series of steps from Salamanca Place along the waterfront.
 We took the stairs to get a bit of exercise for what lay in store at the top of the hill: some really nice restaurants.
-We ate in Battery Point twice during the course of the long weekend.
+We ate in Battery Point twice during the course of our long weekend in Hobart.
 The first time we had lunch at Monsoon and enjoyed Asian influenced seafood with a glass of Tasmanian wine.
 The second time we had a late dinner at Ristorante Da Angelo, an Italian place and one of very few restaurants in Hobart that will seat you after 9 pm.
 Delicious!

-5. Wildlife Encounters at Bonorong Wildlife Reserve
+5. Wildlife Encounters at Bonorong Wildlife Reserve Just Outside of Hobart

 Tasmania first registered in my world when I was a kid in the form of a spitting, spinning, cartoon Tasmanian devil named Taz.
 Just outside of Hobart, you can see Tasmanian devils in real life (minus the spitting and spinning, of course) at Bonorong Wildlife Sanctuary.
 We signed on for a night tour that allowed us to get up close and personal with a Tasmanian devil and other uniquely Australian animals like wombats, and albino possums.
 We even got to feed a mob of resident kangaroos.
 There were also plenty of birds out and about just before the sun set.

-6. Amazing Sunsets
+6. Hobart's Amazing Sunsets

-7. Harbour Walk
+7. Hobart Harbour Walk

 8. Birds You Won't See Anywhere Else

 My regular readers know that I'm an opportunistic bird watcher.
 I *love* birds but don't have the patience to sit for hours waiting for an elusive species to come into view.
-Tasmania was perfect for us because we saw a ton of new species and didn't have to try very hard.
+Hobart was perfect for us because we saw a ton of new species and didn't have to try very hard.
 We spotted black swans, maned wood ducks, Cape Barren geese, superb Fairy-wrens, Tasmanian nativehens, colorful parrots, and more.

-9. Archival Architecture
+9. Hobart's Archival Architecture

 We also enjoyed admiring the architecture of Hobart.
 Many of the buildings had a name and often a year stamped onto the facades.
 While the storefronts were modern, it was cool to look up and take a step back in time.

-10. Good Home Base for Exploring the Tasman Peninsula
+10. Day Trip to the Tasman Peninsula

 Hobart is also an excellent home base for a day trip to the Tasman Peninsula.
 We hired a car and drove down the stunning coast past Pirates Bay all the way to the former penal colony at Port Arthur.